Particle Acceleration in Collisionless Magnetically Arrested Disks

-The initial configuration of the ion-electron plasma is somewhat arbitrarily chosen and of little consequence to the formation of the relaxed, quasi-steady configuration that is achieved after the simulation is evolved for sufficient time \citep[see Supplemental Material;][]{supplemental}.
-No angular momentum is introduced for the accretion flow at initialization, which expedites the onset of a quasi-steady accretion state.
+The initial configuration of the ion-electron plasma is somewhat arbitrarily chosen and of little consequence to the formation of the relaxed, quasi-steady axisymmetric state that is achieved after the simulation has evolved for sufficient time \citep[see Sup.~Mat.;][]{supplemental}.
+No angular momentum is introduced for the accretion flow at initialization, which expedites the onset of an axisymmetric quasi-steady accretion state.
+However, we note that frame-dragging effects will quickly introduce angular momentum for the innermost black hole regions.
 For simplicity, we refer to the low angular-momentum accretion flow as the ``disk".
-The ion-electron disk plasma is replenished from a spherical shell corresponding to $r \in [25, 27]r_\mathrm{g}$, $\theta \in [\pi/3,2\pi/3]$, where the injection occurs with a fixed rate when the density drops below the initialized disk density.
+The ion-electron disk plasma is initialized with a temperature $k_\mathrm{B} T_\mathrm{inj} = m_e c^2$ for both ions and electrons.
+Plasma is replenished from a spherical shell corresponding to $r \in [25, 27]r_\mathrm{g}$, $\theta \in [\pi/3,2\pi/3]$, where injection occurs at a fixed rate when the density drops below the initialized disk density.
 The injection from the boundary emulates the inflow of matter from a large-scale accretion flow.
-Particles that pass through the outer boundary are removed, mimicking an open boundary \citep{cerutti15}.
+Particles that pass through the outer boundary are removed \citep{cerutti15}.

-Electron-positron pairs are created via photon-photon annihilation of an inverse-Compton scattered $\gamma$-ray photons with a background photon field \citep{supplemental}.
+Electron-positron pairs are created via photon-photon annihilation of inverse-Compton scattered $\gamma$-ray photons with a background photon field \citep{supplemental}.
 The inclusion of these particle creation effects provides insight into how and if the jet is loaded with pairs and whether these pairs are able to significantly interact at the jet-disk interface.
 We refer the reader to the Supplemental Material \citep{supplemental} (and references \citep{levinson18,crinquand20}) for a more detailed description of the simulation specifics, such as the definition of the poloidal magnetic field initialization, pair production criteria, and characteristic scaling.